-When your Victorian costume calls for a stroll in the park, a ride in the carriage, or a walk through the rainy streets of Dicken’s London you need a romantic lace parasol or rain umbrella to protect you.
+When your Victorian costume calls for a stroll in the park, a ride in the carriage, or a walk through the rainy streets of Dickens’ London, you need a romantic lace parasol or rain umbrella to protect you.
 These replica Victorian parasols come in a variety of colors, materials, and budgets.
-We are fond of lace parasols and lace umbrellas that offer shade and a beautiful accessory.
+We are fond of lace parasols and lace umbrellas for the shade they offer and their use as a beautiful accessory.
 Black rain umbrellas with large cane handles are classic accessories when rolled up or carried overhead.
 Most Victorian parasols and umbrellas had long handles.
 Modern lace parasols tend to be shorter.
 Which one is perfect for your Victorian costume?

 Victorian Umbrella and Parasol Pictures

 -Victorian Costume and Costume Accessories by Anne Buck, 1961